Full Name: Anastasiya Kryvyak

 1. Munch Museum

 Edward Munch is one of the most famous artists in the world.
-And if you know that "scream" is not only an emoji that we put when we think about exams but also one of Munch’s works, then for you it will be even more interesting here.
-Munch painted in the expressionist style and believed that art grows from joy and sorrow, so you can see a lot of sadness and pain in his works.
+If you know that "scream" is not only an emoji that we put when we think about exams.
+But also one of Munch’s works, then for you it will be even more interesting here.
+Munch painted in the expressionist style and believed that art grows from joy and sorrow.
+You can see a lot of sadness and pain in his works.

 In addition, the gallery building itself has a beautiful view of Oslo.
 I recommend going there to enjoy the evening city